zacmememe/Thinking-LLM/README.md

 1. Copy the contents of `model_instructions.md`
 2. Start a new Project in Claude.ai
-3. Paste the instructions to the Custom Insructions section
+3. Paste the instructions to the Custom Instructions section
 3. Claude will now follow the thinking protocol for all subsequent interactions

 ### Using the Extension